mnemnion/obelizmo/README.md

 ### Find and Mark

 Another way to mark the string is using the find functions, which work like their equivalents in [std.mem](https://ziglang.org/documentation/master/std/#std.mem.indexOf).
-These return the index if a mark was applied, or `null` otherwise, and can only fail to allocate.
+These return the starting index if a mark was applied, or `null` otherwise, and can only fail to allocate.

 ```zig
 const first_err: usize = try string_marker.findAndMark(.red, "ERROR:").?;